VHDL/PoC/docs/UsingPoC/Synthesis.rst

    cd PoCRoot
    .\poc.ps1 quartus PoC.arith.prng --board=DE4

+.. _USING:Synth:Lattice-Diamond:

 Lattice Diamond
 ===============

-The command to invoke a synthesis using Altera Quartus II or Quartus Prime is ``quartus`` followed by a list of PoC entities.
-The following options are supported for Quartus:
+The command to invoke a synthesis using Lattice Diamond is ``lse`` followed by a list of PoC entities.
+The following options are supported for the Lattice Synthesis Engine (LSE):

 +--------------------------+---------------------------------------------------------+
 | Simulator Option         | Description                                             |